-With cloud resources owned, operated and maintained by the public cloud service provider, the SaaS startup enjoys the benefit of infrastructure on tap, easy setup, no maintenance, and high reliability – a pretty ideal scenario.
+With cloud resources owned, operated, and maintained by the public cloud service provider, the SaaS startup enjoys the benefit of infrastructure on tap, easy setup, no maintenance, and high reliability – a pretty ideal scenario.

 While public clouds have their place, there are many good reasons to make the switch to private cloud SaaS hosting.

-Why are so many organisations moving their applications to a private cloud?
+Why are so many organisations going private?

 Let’s consider the advantages.

 SaaS Hosting: 3 Reasons to Choose Private Cloud Hosting for Your SaaS Application

 By far the most-cited concern for IT professionals responsible for cloud deployments is security in the public cloud.